 Select the funding category that fits your project.
 If the project combines elements from several categories contact Grants & Contributions for assistance at 902.490.7310.

-The funding categories are presented in alphabetical order only: there is no priority assigned to any category.
+The funding categories in this guide are presented in alphabetical order only: there is no priority assigned to any category.

 1. Arts and Crafts